AUTOBarge/autobargesim/control/controlClass_doc.md

 ## Methods

 - init_mpc: This function implements the high-level controller.
+- initial_guess_creator: Providing it with initial states and control values this method will create the initial guess for the MPC solver
+- constraintcreator: This method forms the constraint vectors
 - LowLevelPIDCtrl: This method implements the low-level PID controller.
 - LowLevelMPCCtrl: This method implements the low-level MPC controller.